ErezAmihud/dearmor/README.md

 The files will be created in a folder called "dump" in the same directory

+To change the files from pyc to py, use the amazing [docompyle++](https://github.com/zrax/pycdc) repository

 ### TODO
 [ ] Automatically inject the dll to the process
 [ ] Use a nicer way to inject the code - I don't like that I have to compile the dll